 Perhaps Apollo is sharing this tidbit of news just to help out his old buddy Vulcan, or perhaps his reason for snitching is malicious.
 Whatever the reason, I think it’s safe to assume people loved drama in the 1600’s too.
 Nothing new under the sun.

-My point is that Vulcan (Hephaestus) was not only worshipped in ancient Greece but had a presence in popular culture that ranged from before an Etruscan tribe drained the swamps that became Rome in the 10th century BC, to as late as the 1600’s.
+Your humble servant’s point is that Vulcan (Hephaestus) was not only worshiped in ancient Greece but had a presence in popular culture that ranged from before an Etruscan tribe drained the swamps that became Rome in the 10th century BC, to as late as the 1600’s.
 And I won’t even get into Trekkie lore.
 Now that’s an influential craftsman.

 Wayland the Smith